aposte7/blog-system/README.md

 ## Supabase Setup

 1. Create a Supabase project (you can name it `blog`).
-2. Create a Storage bucket named `blog-images`.
+2. Create a Storage bucket named **`blog-images`** (exact name) via Dashboard: Storage → New bucket → Name: `blog-images` → Public access (or keep private and add signed URL logic later).
+This name is hard-coded in the default image upload & Next.js remote pattern; if you change it, update:
+    - `next.config.mjs` remotePatterns host/path
+    - any upload utilities referencing `blog-images`
+    - database image URL builders
 3. Run the schema from the repo's `sql/` folder (enable `pgcrypto` if required for UUIDs).
 4. Set RLS policies to allow public reads for published posts & active taxonomy; restrict writes to authenticated users or roles.
 5. Use the anon key on the client; service role key only in server code (API routes, server actions, or route handlers).